 Together, the four Turnings comprise history’s periodic rhythm, in which the seasons of spring, summer, fall, and winter correspond to eras of rebirth, growth, entropy and finally creative destruction.
 Like the four seasons, Turnings can be long or short, they can start early or late, but they cannot be avoided.

-This lifecycle of the four Turnings is made inevitable by four generational archetypes and their order which Strauss and Howe argue has recurred throughout modernity.
+This lifecycle of the four Turnings is made inevitable by four generational archetypes and their order.
+Strauss and Howe argue this phenomenon has recurred throughout modernity.

 “The reward of the historian is to locate patterns that recur over time and to discover the natural rhythms of social experience.” ― William Strauss & Neil Howe